 about

-Prior to starting at GFDL, I held a postdoc position at WHOI from 2020-2023, and before that completed my PhD at the University of Washington (UW) in physical oceanography in 2020.
+Prior to starting at GFDL, I worked as a postdoctoral investigator at Woods Hole Oceanographic Institution, and before that completed my PhD at the University of Washington (UW) in physical oceanography.
 At UW, my research centered on the use of autonomous underwater vehicles (Seaglider and Deepglider) to explore ocean mesoscale eddy structure, evolution, and decay.
 In pursuing this work, I spent time in the field deploying/piloting/recovering gliders and in the classroom helping teaching undergraduate and graduate courses in fluid mechanics and geophysical fluid dynamics.
 During my time at UW I also completed a masters degree in applied mathematics taking coursework that applied ODE and PDE methods to fluids problems.
 This graduate work at UW followed four years at the University of Maryland where I obtained a bachelors of science in Civil and Environmental Engineering.

 As much of my early research centered on the collection of ocean observations using autonomous underwater vehicles, I often had the opportunity to engage and interact with those outside of academia.
 Through chartering fishing vessels to deploy and recover gliders and regularly participating in education/outreach events I was able to share details of how we study the ocean and understand its behavior.
 I believe that sharing these types of stories, some of which became unexpectedly interesting, are key to meaningful engagement.
 In my continued work leveraing state-of-the-science climate models I think that similar connections can be made through data visualization and consideration of the intersection between theory and high performance computing.